 Want a comprehensive introduction to the construction industry?
 Study HNC Construction at Birmingham City University and structure your coursework in your own way.
 You can study in the evening to make the course fit straightforwardly around your life commitments.

 Our HNC Construction course gives you the fundamental knowledge that will set you up to explore a range of construction roles.
 Plus, it’s a great way of progressing onto one of our Built Environment degree courses, at a UK Top 15 Built Environment School, (The Guardian League Tables 2018).

-The skills you gain are very much in demand and graduates of the School have secured roles with major engineering and construction companies such as Laing O'Rourke, Currie and Brown, Taylor Wimpey, Thomas Vale Construction, an overseas Ministry of Public Works and Birmingham International Airport.
+The skills you gain are very much in demand and graduates of the School have secured roles with major engineering and construction companies such as Laing O'Rourke, Mott MacDonald, Taylor Wimpey, Thomas Vale Construction, Birmingham City Council and Birmingham International Airport.

 Offering expert training for technologists in the design, production and management of buildings, this construction course has a practical focus and professional respect.

 You’ll gain a sound understanding of the technical, legal and scientific principles of construction.
 Seminars and lectures are backed up by construction site visits which will bring your studies to life.